-Microsoft Office today released beta versions of two add-ins that help make Office documents more accessible: STAMP and DAISY.
+Microsoft Office has released two add-ins that help make Office documents more accessible: STAMP and DAISY.

 STAMP: This Subtitling text add-in for Microsoft PowerPoint lets you add closed captions to the video and audio files you include in your presentations.
 If you work with captioned video and audio files that already have Timed Text Markup (TTML) files associated with them, this add-in lets you import them directly into your presentation.
 If you don’t have a TTML file, you can add captions directly in your presentation.

-Microsoft Office 2010 already includes several new and updated accessibility features, and these two newly introduced add-ins will make things even easier for people with hearing, sight or reading disabilities.
+Microsoft Office already includes several new and updated accessibility features, and these two newly introduced add-ins will make things even easier for people with hearing, sight, or reading disabilities.